BarishNamazov/barish.me/src/pages/computing.md

 ## Computer Hardware

 My current main workstation is a desktop computer I built in June 2024 with i7 14700F CPU and RTX 4070 SUPER GPU.
 I use it for both development and gaming.
+The GPU also allows me to run a local open-source LLM.

 My secondary workstation is a laptop, Asus Zenbook 14X (2.8K OLED Touch 120Hz Display, 16GB LPDDR5 RAM, i7 13700H, no dedicated GPU, 3.5 lbs).
 While I wish my laptop was upgradable (like [Framework](https://frame.work/), [Tuxedo](https://www.tuxedocomputers.com/), or [System76](https://system76.com/) laptops), it's harder to find those options within budget while maintaining my needs.
 I bought this laptop from [BestBuy](https://www.bestbuy.com/site/asus-zenbook-14x-14-5-2-8k-oled-touch-laptop-intel-evo-platform-i7-13700h-16gb-memory-512gb-ssd-inkwell-gray/6543526.p?skuId=6543526) for $750, which I think was a decent value for the display and performance on a new laptop.
 What I generally look in a laptop is, in that order, great display, cpu power, and battery life.
 However, lately, I have been finding 16GB RAM not enough for some use cases, so it's a pity that RAM is soldered on this machine.